The3DP/VerseData-NKJV.github.io/README.md

 ---

+## Bible verse for August 26th, 2026 (*Revelation 3:21, NKJV*):
+> ✞ **"To him who overcomes I will grant to sit with Me on My throne,
+> as I also overcame and sat down with My Father on His throne."**

 ## Bible verse for August 25th, 2026 (*Jeremiah 4:22, NKJV*):
 > ✞ **"For My people are foolish,
 > they have not known Me.